Wooooov/Wooooov.github.io/content/en/about/_index.md

 ---

 ## Some components of myself
 - Since I was young, I have had a great interest in art.
 I have learned to play the guitar and erhu, and I am also interested in design, such as web design, logo design, charts design and so on.
 My biggest hobby is drawing.
 Although I haven't received professional training in painting, I usually self-study through copying and tutorials.
 I have tried using pencils, watercolors, and panel painting techniques.

-{{<figure src="/images/sandy.jpg" title="This painting was created by myself using the Procreate on my iPad" width="300">}}
+{{<figure src="/images/sandy.jpg" title="This painting was drawed by myself using my iPad" width="300">}}

 - I am a dog person and I am extremely grateful to meet my dogs, wishing they can always be by my side.

-{{<figure src="/images/mydog.jpg" title="They are Coco, Tiaotiao, and Guagua(from left to right)." width="300">}}
+{{<figure src="/images/mydog.jpg" title="They are Coco, Tiaotiao, and Guagua (from left to right)." width="300">}}